-STNDRD debuted in September 2016 within The Luminary in St. Louis, which generously offered STNDRD a temporary space to start-up and begin its first season of exhibitions.
-During the fall of 2017 for its second season, STNDRD traveled to a new site in residence at DEMO Project.
-The partnership offered STNDRD a new model and audience—flags were installed outdoors mounted to the façade of the site.
+STNDRD debuted in September 2016 within The Luminary in St. Louis, which offered STNDRD a temporary space to begin its first season of exhibitions.
+During the fall of 2017 it traveled to DEMO Project, and the partnership offered STNDRD a new model and audience—flags were installed outdoors mounted to the façade of the site.
 Shortly thereafter, STNDRD participated in the 2017 Terrain Biennial in Enos Park.

 All events are free and open to the public.